hmc-cs-dzhang/language-design/language-design.md

 Our main takeaway from _Growing a Language_ was that a good language should provide users with a small and useful set of building blocks.
 From there, the progammer should be able to compose the available tools to suit their needs.
 We tried to use this mentatility when adapting the Sound library to a more usable API.
 First, we created a "Sound" class which contained all of the methods for editing sounds.
 We tried to be consistent--each method took in a Sound (self) along with other parameters and returned a new Sound.
-This way, the user could easily compose functions using calls like `mySound.reverse().overlay(otherSound)`.
+This way, the user could easily compose methods using calls like `mySound.reverse().overlay(otherSound)`.

 In addition, _Growing a Language_ showed the importance of keeping an API as contained as possible, and only including options that would be relevant to